mhilgart/streamwriter/README.md

 # HTTP API

 Filename information can be set and a counter can be read via HTTP.
 If you don't set any configuration, StreamWriter will write files to its current working directory with the prefix streamwriter_test.
-A new configuration can be set before each series with an HTTP POST:
+A new configuration can be set before each series with an HTTP POST.
+When the HTTP returns 200, it's OK to proceed with the series.

 ```
+To configure path information:

 curl -X POST \
   -d dir=/path/to/images \
   -d prefix=test \